SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/working-with-grids.md

 When you remove a grid, its contents (fields and so on) is removed too.

-This action affects only what is shown in the user interface, and doesn't change the database or table values in any way.
+This action affects only what is shown in the user interface, and does not change the database or table values in any way.

 To remove a grid: